yuricd/scholiast/README.md

 # Post URL - the post must be visible to your account
 POST_URL = 'https://www.instagram.com/p/<:id>/'

-# Scholiast will get a random value within the range (min, max)
+# Scholiast will get a random value within the range (min, max) in minutes
 TIME_INTERVAL = (10, 12)

 # When the flag is true, the comment is not sent indeed